awslabs/sagemaker-debugger/docs/analysis.md

 Please note that apart from `base_trial` and `other_trials` (if required), we require all arguments of the rule constructor to take a string as value.
 You can parse them to the type that you want from the string.
 This means if you want to pass a list of strings, you might want to pass them as a comma separated string.
 This restriction is being enforced so as to let you create and invoke rules from json using Sagemaker's APIs.

 ##### Function to invoke at a given step
 In this function you can implement the core logic of what you want to do with these tensors.
 It should return a boolean value `True` or `False`, where `True` means the rule evaluation condition has been met.
-When you invoke these rules through SageMaker, the rule job ends when the rule evaluation condition is met.
-SageMaker creates a Cloudwatch event for every rule job, which can be used to define actions that you might want to take based on the state of the rule.
+When you invoke these rules through SageMaker, the rule evaluation ends when the rule evaluation condition is met.
+SageMaker creates a Cloudwatch event for every rule evaluation job, which can be used to define actions that you might want to take based on the state of the rule.

 A simplified version of the actual invoke function for `VanishingGradientRule` is below: